abraham2512/generic-workload-emulator/README.md

 # eDU Workload Emulator Variant

-A synthetic workload generator intended to emulate a RAN vDU implementation on OpenShift.
-Based on [vdu-workload-emulator](https://gitlab.consulting.redhat.com/telco-solutions/cloudran/vdu-workload-emulator).
+A synthetic workload generator intended to emulate a RAN vDU/vCU implementation on OpenShift.

-## Prerequisites

-- Single-Node OpenShift (SNO) >= 4.10
-- SR-IOV Network Operator
-- SR-IOV Operator for Wireless FEC Accelerators
-- Local Storage Operator

-## Structure

-- **automation**

-  Ansible playbooks and roles to deploy and teardown the eDU

-- **eDU**

-  OpenShift manifests describing the eDU implementation

-- **tools**

-  Python script to generate eDU manifests
-  Config yaml to describe the eDU

 ## Usage